 A boss and a leader are very different, one motivates and offers guidance whilst the other tells people what to do.

-Your aspirations to be an effective leader can have its limitations if people are hesitant to approach you, so in order for you to lead to the best of your ability, your team members need to feel comfortable enough to approach you with any problems and suggestions they may have.
-A great leader does not only lead a team but gets stuck in and is involved in all the action, factors that make them approachable.
+Your aspirations to be an effective leader can have their limitations if people are hesitant to approach you, so in order for you to lead to the best of your ability, your team members need to feel comfortable enough to approach you with any problems and suggestions they may have.
+A great leader does not only lead a team but gets stuck in and involved in all the action, this makes them approachable and respectable.

 It is important to be inviting and open towards your colleagues as this can make you seem welcoming and friendly - it removes the presence of ‘status’ and power in the relationship and can bring about a pleasant atmosphere and working environment.
 It's about empathy - and a responsive leader can make everyone in a team feel involved and valued, and this boosts momentum and inspires everyone to work harder.

 It is also paramount to establish an open line of communication between you and your team - communication is key if you want to come across as a competent leader.
 Maintaining a chain of command in the office can promote structure, but it can also lead to a very stern environment where you become a ‘Boss’ as opposed to the more inspiring leader you may wish to be.
 Simple things such as addressing your colleagues in the morning with a smile, or catching up with them on how their weekends were can make a significant difference and can immediately put your colleagues at ease.

 Remaining approachable can sometimes be a small and simple gesture such as implementing an ‘open-door’ policy for your colleagues.
 This way they can walk in and have a chat whenever they feel that something is a cause for concern or if they want to get something off their chest.
 Your office can act as a ‘safe place’ or sanctuary for your colleagues where they can express their worries and receive feedback and help.